 In 1997 the BOF approved a new policy that would strictly limit the development of fisheries for other groundfish species in Southeast.
-Fishermen are required to apply for a "permit for miscellaneous groundfish" if they wish to participate in a directed fishery for species that do not already have regulations in place for such.
+Fishermen are required to apply for a "permit for miscellaneous groundfish" if they wish to participate in a directed fishery for all species that do not already have regulations in place for such.
 Permits do not have to be issued if there are management and conservation concerns.
 The state also has a regulation that requires that the bycatch rate of groundfish be set annually for each fishery by emergency order unless otherwise specified in regulation.

-A Commissioner's permit is required before a directed fishery may be prosecuted for skates.
-This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined to be necessary for conservation and management purposes.
-In the past, Commissioner's permits have been submitted for directed fishing of hagfish in Southeast Alaska; however, no applications were made for hagfish in 2014.
+A commissioner's permit is required before a directed fishery may be prosecuted for skates.
+This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined by the commissioner to be necessary for conservation and management purposes.
+In the past, commissioner's permits have been submitted for directed fishing of hagfish in Southeast Alaska; however, no applications were made for hagfish in 2014.

-Currently in the Central Region, skates are harvested as bycatch and had been allowed up to 20% during other directed fisheries for groundfish until that allowable amount was reduced to 15% in 2014 and set by emergency order.
-A directed fishery in the Prince William Sound Area for big and longnose skates was prosecuted under the authority of a Commissioner's permit in 2009 and 2010.
+Currently in the Central Region, skates are harvested as bycatch, and had been allowed up to 20% during other directed fisheries for groundfish until that allowable amount was reduced to

+15% in 2014 and set by emergency order.
+A directed fishery in the Prince William Sound Area for big and longnose skates was prosecuted under commissioners permit authority in 2009 and 2010.
 However, the fishery was deemed unsustainable, and no permits were issued thereafter.
 The permit stipulated fishing depth, seasons, areas, allowable sizes of harvested fish, gear, and logbooks.
-In Cook Inlet, big and longnose skate harvest as bycatch was 24.4 mt in 2014, a decrease from 51.4 mt in 2013.
+In Cook Inlet, big and longnose skates harvested as bycatch was 24.4 mt in 2014, a decrease from 51.4 mt in 2013.
 In PWS, skate harvest was 54.6 mt in 2014, half of what was harvested in 2013, 107.8 mt.
 Because bycatch limits are set as a percentage of the targeted species, harvest levels of the target species can affect amount of bycatch that are legally harvested.
-Retention of big skate incidental catch was closed by emergency order on February 6, 2014 in response to the federal CGOA closure due to the TAC being achieved.
+Big skate closed to retention by emergency order on February 6, 2014 in response to the federal CGOA closure due to the TAC being achieved.